 - 1. Replace the torch and consumables with a new torch and new consumables. - 2.
-Turn ON the pump manually (see step 1 under "Manual pump operation"), let it run for 60 seconds, and look at the flow rate on the LED display on the gas console.
+Turn ON the pump manually using the manual pump control button on your CNC screen (see step 1 under "Manual pump operation"), let it run for 60 seconds, and look at the flow rate on the CNC screen.

-If the flow rate shown on the LED display is 0.9 gpm or more, replace the torch.
+If the flow rate on the CNC screen is 0.9 gpm or more, replace the torch.